desmondloh31/comp1531-Messaging-Platform-Frontend-Application/README.md

     * Introduce tokens for session management (see 5.7).

-    * You can structure your tests inside a `/tests` folder (or however you choose), as long as they are appended with `.test.js`.
+    * You can structure your tests inside a `/tests` folder (or however you choose), as long as they are appended with `.test.ts`.
 For this iteration and iteration 3 we will only be testing your HTTP layer of tests.
 You may still wish to use your iteration 1 tests and simply wrap up them - that is a design choice up to you.
 An example of an HTTP test can be found in section 4.4.

     * You do not have to rewrite all of your iteration 1 tests as HTTP tests - the latter can test the system at a higher level.
 For example, to test a success case for `message/send` via HTTP routes you will need to call `auth/register` and `channels/create`; this means you do not need the success case for those two functions seperately.
 Your HTTP tests will need to cover all success/error conditions for each endpoint, however.